BradyW167/WowDB/README.md

 Performance data is sourced from [Warcraft Logs](https://www.warcraftlogs.com), a site tracking millions of logs from WoW players

 ### Query Interface
-Simple interface for queries built in Visual Studio using C# and XAML
+Simple interface for queries built in Visual Studio using C# and XAML (hosted on Butler database)

 ![](src/demo.gif)